Biography of Dan Liberthson

 Born in Rochester, New York, I attended Reed College, Northwestern University (BA, history) and SUNY at Buffalo (PhD, English), and now split my time between San Francisco, CA and Cottage Grove, OR.
 After 3 years of teaching English at Kent State and Akron universities in Ohio, and a brief period doing the same for the US Navy's PACE program, I segued into a 3-decade career as a consulting technical and medical writer in the San Francisco Bay Area.

-I have published five books of poetry for adults, four of which include photos or drawings, as I believe poetry is stronger in combination with visual images.
-A Poetry of Birds (2017), my latest collection, includes 38 free-verse poems about various wild bird species.
+Like many writers, I find that the worlds I create and inhabit in my poetry and fiction are often more engrossing and intense than my "real" life.
+I have published six books of poetry for adults, five of which include photos or artwork, as I believe poetry is stronger in combination with visual images.
+A Carnival of Cats (2025), my latest collection, contains 63 poems and 12 watercolor paintings.
+The book is a poetic journey through the enchanting, complex world of cats—those captivating creatures who both comfort and confound their human companions.
+A Poetry of Birds (2017) includes 38 free-verse poems about various wild bird species.
 The poems are accompanied by full-color prints of the photographs that inspired them, taken by a professional wildlife and nature photographer.
-The poems in Animal Songs (2010), which explore the power of animals to inspire a fuller experience of life, are accompanied by professionally drawn illustrations.
+The poems in Animal Songs (2010), which explore the power of animals to inspire a fuller experience of life, are accompanied by professionally drawn drawings.
 The Pitch is On the Way: Poems About Baseball and Life (2008) explores the game and what it means to fans, and features striking line drawings.
 Garrison Keillor read the poem "Child's Play" from this book on his radio show "The Writer's Almanac" (Aug 30, 2012).
 A Family Album (2006) comprises poems about my childhood in, and growth out of, an American Jewish family with a mentally ill sister.
 Many of the poems are accompanied by old family photos and geometric constructions that express in visual form the emotional tone of the particular family figure or relationship.
 Morning and Begin Again is a large collection of poems that grapple with the struggles, strife, and occasional triumphs of life.
 One section of this thematically arranged book comprises elegies, memorial poems and celebrations of close friends ripped away by death; another describes my experiences battling and surmounting the depressions that have dogged me throughout my life; and yet another explores the loves and joys that helped lift me out of the dark places.

 Snippets